This post contains affiliate links. Please read my disclosure.

 From the very first week I found out I was expecting, up until a few weeks before my due date, I made several trips to the Walt Disney World Resort in Orlando, FL.
-As annual passholders and Florida residents (not to mention my daughter’s favorite place), being pregnant wasn’t going to stop me from continuing our regular, monthly trips to the ‘Happiest Place on Earth’.
+As Annual Passholders and Florida residents (not to mention my daughter’s favorite place), being pregnant wasn’t going to stop me from continuing our regular, monthly trips to the ‘Most Magical Place on Earth’.
 Surviving Disney World While Pregnant is easy as long as you prepare accordingly.

 Drink Plenty of Water